12 - Gene Cloning

 Vectors

-Gene cloning involves removing a gene of interest from an organism and inserting that gene into a vector DNA molecule (figure 12.2).
-The resulting recombinant DNA molecule is then introduced into a host for maintenance.
-The host can be a bacterium such as Escherichia coli, the yeast Saccharomyces cerevisiae, or in some cases, a virus.
+As mentioned earlier, gene cloning involves removing a gene of interest from an organism and inserting that gene into a vector DNA molecule (figure 12.2).
+The resulting recombinant DNA molecule is then introduced into a host bacterial cell, such as the bacterium Escherichia coli, for maintenance.

-From this point on, let us assume that we are interested in studying the β-globin gene isolated from the human genome.
-The overall goal of our gene cloning experiment is to insert the human β-globin gene into a vector DNA molecule.
-In our scenario, the vector will function to:
+From this point on, let us assume that we are interested in studying the human insulin gene.
+The overall goal of our gene cloning experiment is to insert the human insulin gene into a vector DNA molecule and introduce the recombinant DNA molecule via transformation into the bacterium E. coli.
+In our scenario, the vector DNA molecule will function to:

-- Carry the β-globin gene (also called an insert) within a host cell.
-When the β-globin gene is inserted into a vector, it can be recognized and maintained by the host cell.
+- Carry the insulin gene (also called the insert or cloned gene).
+The cloned insulin gene is then recognized and maintained by the host E. coli cell.

-- Copy the β-globin gene.
-Vectors are capable of efficient DNA replication within the host cell, and host cells often contain many copies of the vector.
-Thus, if the β-globin gene is inserted in a vector, many copies of the β-globin gene will be present in each host cell.
+- Copy the insulin gene.
+Vectors are capable of efficient DNA replication within the host E. coli cell, and host E. coli cells often contain many copies of the vector.
+Thus, if the insulin gene is inserted properly in a vector, DNA replication of the vector will produce many copies of the insulin gene in each host E. coli cell.

 - An origin of replication.
-The origin allows the plasmid to be replicated efficiently within the bacterial host cell.
+The origin allows the plasmid to be replicated efficiently within the host cell.
 Some origins, such as OriC, allow replication of the plasmid within a particular host cell species (i.e., specifically the bacterium E. coli).
-Other origins allow efficient replication in different host species.
+Other origins allow efficient replication in multiple host species.
 The origin also determines the plasmid copy number.
-High copy number plasmids contain “strong” origins that allow frequent replication to produce 100 – 200 plasmid molecules per cell.
-Low copy number plasmids have less efficient origins, resulting in 1 – 2 plasmid molecules per cell.
+High copy number plasmids contain “strong” origins that allow frequent DNA replication to produce hundreds of plasmid DNA molecules per bacterial cell.
+Low copy number plasmids have less efficient origins, resulting in fewer plasmid molecules per bacterial cell.

-- Unique gene cloning sites.
-Gene cloning sites are DNA sequences that function as the insertion point for the insert into the plasmid.
+- Gene cloning sites.
+Gene cloning sites are plasmid DNA sequences that function as potential insertion sites for the cloned DNA sequence (i.e., the human insulin gene).

 - Selectable markers.
-Plasmids contain selectable marker genes that confer an antibiotic resistant phenotype to the host cell.
-Thus, by growing host cells in the presence of an antibiotic, the researcher can ensure that each host cell contains a plasmid.
+Plasmids contain selectable marker genes that confer an antibiotic resistant phenotype to the host bacterial cell.
+Thus, by growing host bacterial cells on agar plates in the presence of an antibiotic, the researcher ensures that the bacterial cells contain the plasmid.
 Common selectable marker genes include the ampR gene, which confers resistance to the antibiotic ampicillin, and the tetR gene, which confers resistance to the antibiotic tetracycline.
-In the case of the ampR gene, a host cell that is resistant to ampicillin contains the plasmid; a host cell that is sensitive to ampicillin does not contain the plasmid.
-Ampicillin resistant cells survive on agar plates that contain ampicillin; ampicillin sensitive cells die on agar plates containing ampicillin.
+In the case of the ampR gene, a bacterial cell that is resistant to ampicillin contains the plasmid; a bacterial cell that is sensitive to ampicillin does not contain the plasmid.
+Ampicillin resistant bacteria survive when grown on agar plates that contain ampicillin; ampicillin sensitive bacteria die when grown on agar plates containing ampicillin.

 Key Questions